To The Victoria Falls

 Holub visits the Falls

 A large party of travellers arrived at the Falls in September 1875, guided by Westbeech, accompanied by his wife, a honeymoon couple - Mr and Mrs Frances - and the Czech explorer and ethnologist Dr Emil Holub, among others.
-For Holub the trip to the Falls in 1875 was a diversion from his aim of exploring the heartlands of Barotseland (having been directly inspired by the writings of Livingstone) whilst he awaited authorisation to proceed north.
+For Holub the trip to the Falls in 1875 was a diversion from his aim of exploring the heartlands of Barotseland (having been directly inspired by the writings of Livingstone).
 But once seen the natural wonder demanded his full attention.

 “To my mind the Victoria Falls of the Zambezi are one of the most imposing phenomena of the world...
 Truly it is a scene in which a man may well become aware of his own insignificance!”
 (Holub, 1881)